Demuirgos/TypeProvider/README.md

 # TypeProvider.General
-A prototype remake of FSharp.XmlTypeProvider in CSharp
+A prototype remake of FSharp.TypeProvider in CSharp

 Usage :
 ```csharp